 - an increasing frequency of cleaning.

-A membrane autopsy can be a vital tool in identifying the causes of these problems.
-Additionally you may also want to consider conducting an autopsy at the end of a series of membrane trials, to study the long term effects of your cleaning process or in the event of a system incident of event.
+This is key to trouble-shooting however, you may also want to consider conducting an autopsy at the end of a series of pilot trials, to study your cleaning process or in the event of a system upset.

 - Visual Inspection of internal and external membrane components